Apollo

 1. Vehicles in New Zealand are driven on the left side of the road.

 3. Livestock use the roads.
-Occasionally you may come across a sheep or cow using the main road.
+Occasionally you may come across a sheep or cow on the main road.

-5. Some railway crossings in rural areas are not indicated by warning lights.
-Approach these with caution and prepare to stop.
+5. Some railroad crossings in rural areas are not marked with warning lights.
+Approach these with caution and be ready to stop.

-6. Most popular tourist areas in NZ have dedicated parking for motorhomes that are longer and wider.
+6. Most popular tourist areas in NZ have dedicated motorhome parking that’s longer and wider.

 7. There are 3 toll roads in NZ: the Takitimu Drive Toll Road (formerly Route K), the Tauranga Eastern Link Toll Road and the Northern Gateway Toll Road, north of Auckland.